Meggido:

 Swine and the cliff:

 So we visited a spot that is similar to the place where Christ would have cast the legion of devils out of the man and in to the swine.
 This really shows us the significance and reverence we should have for our physical bodies, and why they are referred to as temples.
-This area was also very green and beautiful - and it was kind of fun as well, I think you can see why!
+This area was also very green and beautiful - and it was kind of fun as well, I think you can s

 Nimrod's Fortress:

 This was one of the very last stop - if not the very last stop of the trip, and because of this I was VERY tired by the time we got there.
 Because of this I got NO historical significance from here at all, but I did get some pretty pictures!
-The view, as always was breathtaking, and we got some fun pics there as well!

 Templar's Tomb: